Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 For this sample only the above DLL needs to be copied to the target system.

-In cases where your code may need additional dependent assemblies, make sure to only copy assemblies that are specific to your handler.
+In cases where your custom code may need additional dependent assemblies, make sure to only copy assemblies that are specific to your handler.
 Do not overwrite DLLs that ship with the Command platform.
 You will need to make sure that the handler references the same versions of libraries already in use in the WebAgentServices location.